To advance UB's mission of excellence in research, teaching and service through the innovative and effective use of information technology.

 Multidisciplinary research requires strong collaboration between investigators that span geography and time.
 Similarly, funding agencies increasingly require electronic submission, reporting and publishing of proposals and research outcomes.
 Information technology is central to maintaining these relationships as well as providing the foundations to synthesis and analytical tools.

 At UB, collaboration between investigators is encouraged using video and Web conferencing tools, from simple point-to-point interactions to large-scale symposia.
 Robust network connections and substantial intra-campus network capabilities allow for real-time access to global scholarly and scientific resources.

 Finally, the data network at UB provides access for researchers to utilize UB’s research libraries and information resources.

 IT at UB is a place that you can belong and thrive in a long-term career.
+UB IT invests in its staff by continually providing opportunities for training and career development.
 The University at Buffalo is considered one of the best places to work in Western New York.